Allama Iqbal Town: History

-Iqbal town's main boulevard is one of the busiest road of Lahore.
-It also has a parking plaza in Moon Market.
+Iqbal town's main boulevard is one of the busiest roads of Lahore.
+It also has a parking plaza at Moon Market.

-College block, Pak block, Asif Block, Kashmir block, Huma block and Jahanzeb block are situated on the main boulevard which starts from Multan Road (the intersection famously known as 'Scheme moare'.
-Moare means corner in the Urdu language) and leads towards Wahdat Road and then the Punjab University campus.
+College block, Pak block, Asif Block, Kashmir block, Huma block and Jahanzeb block are situated on the main boulevard which starts from Multan Road (the intersection famously known as 'Scheme Moar'.
+Moar means corner in the Urdu language) and leads towards Wahdat Road and onwards to the Punjab University campus.

 Neighboring localities constitute of Wahdat Colony, Ichhra, Samanabad, Garden Town, Mustafa Town, Sabzazar and Said Pur.

 Major commercial markets are Karim Block Market (adjacent to Umer Block and Karim Block) - famous for the garments shops located there) and Moon Market (Dubai Chowk).

 The oldest open university in Pakistan Allama Iqbal Open University's Lahore campus is located in Raza Block of Allama Iqbal Town.
 It also houses the Karim Block Market nearby.

 Allama Iqbal Town consists of a total of 22 residential divisions called 'blocks' listed alphabetically:

 Asif, Badr, Chenab, College, Gulshan, Huma,Hunza Jahanzeb, Khyber, Kamran, Karim, Kashmir, Mehran, Muslim, Nargis, Neelam, Nishtar, Nizam, Pak, Rachna, Raza, Ravi, Sikander, Sutlej, Umar and Zeenat.

 Gulshan-e-Iqbal Park

 This park has been a source of entertainment and enjoyment in the area for almost three decades now.
 It was opened to general public in April, 1982.
-Ali Jabbar is a famous personality of this area.
 The park is known for its vast lush green gardens, enjoyments rides, different food stalls, boating area for paddle and motorboats, an artificial waterfall and an artificial hill for one's climbing and hiking experience.
 Families spend their holiday time enjoying rides, food and sunlight on winter afternoons.
 They come in crowds to enjoy the rides, greenery and the shade on summer nights.